- About CAQH CORE

 Vendors must complete the CORE Certification process and pay the required fee for each product they want to be CORE-certified.
 For vendors, CORE Certification will apply only to vendor products rather than to corporate entities.

-Per the CAQH CORE policies on certification (see Phase I, Phase II, Phase III, and Phase IV), if a CORE-certified entity is acquired by an entity that is not CORE-certified, the acquiring company will only be allowed to be CORE-certified if the acquired company is the only business that is applicable to the CAQH CORE Operating Rules.
+Per the CAQH CORE policies on certification (see Phase I, Phase II, Phase III, Phase IV, and Phase V), if a CORE-certified entity is acquired by an entity that is not CORE-certified, the acquiring company will only be allowed to be CORE-certified if the acquired company is the only business that is applicable to the CAQH CORE Operating Rules.
 Or, if the acquired company continues to operate as a separate subsidiary, it may retain its CORE Certification.
 If this is not the case, then the newly merged company will be required to seek certification.

 4. Who can file a complaint of non-conformance with the CAQH CORE Operating Rules against a CORE-certified organization?